onap/integration/docs/docs_scaleout.rst

 * platformName named "test"
 * lineOfBusinessName named "someValue"

-Having all those information, you are now able to build the SO request that will instantiate Service, VNF, VF modules and Heat stacks:
+Having all those information, you are now able to build the SO Macro request that will instantiate Service, VNF, VF modules and Heat stacks:

 ::